Arnold Ziffel: Behind the scenes

-Arnold's trainer was Frank Inn, who trained virtually all of the animals seen in the rural television comedies of the time period, including Petticoat Junction and Beverly Hillbillies.
-Frank said that he had to use delicate psychology to train his pigs.
+Arnold's trainer was Frank Inn, who trained virtually all of the animals seen in the rural television comedies of the time period, including Petticoat Junction and The Beverly Hillbillies.
+Inn said that he had to use delicate psychology to train his pigs.
 Unlike other animals, he explained, a trainer can never force a pig to do anything or reprimand them, or else they will come to dislike the trainer and will not perform for them or even take food from them.
 Arnold won three Patsy Awards for Inn during the 1960s.

 Arnold was actually played by a piglet, and, since piglets quickly grow into adult pigs, at least one piglet per year had to be trained for the role of Arnold during the six years that the show was in production.
 In most episodes, Arnold was played by a female piglet.
 The piglet was paid $250 per day and had a union contract.

 Arnold received a great deal of fan mail from children as well as adults.
 A class of sixth-graders from Ohio wrote with a pledge to stop eating pork chops.

-One of the Arnolds is buried with Frank Inn at Forest Lawn Memorial Park (Hollywood Hills).
+One of the Arnolds is buried with Inn at Forest Lawn Memorial Park (Hollywood Hills).

+At least one Arnold came from a farm in Union Star, Missouri.

 Influence on popular culture

 A popular urban legend circulated during the era of the show's greatest popularity to the effect that the cast and crew of Green Acres butchered then ate Arnold.
-The story is false;.
+The story is false.

+In Quentin Tarantino's 1994 film Pulp Fiction, Arnold is referenced in the ending diner scene.

-In the 1995–1999 American sitcom NewsRadio the central character, news director Dave Nelson, was a fan of Green Acres and of Arnold in particular.
+In the 1995–1999 American sitcom NewsRadio, the central character, news director Dave Nelson, is a fan of Green Acres and of Arnold in particular.